Some posts contain compensated links. Please read this disclaimer for more info.

 Tower Of Drakano

 This stone tower was probably built during the fourth century BC in Fanari.
-Completely built using fine marble blocks, the tower is visible from long distances.
+Constructed entirely using fine marble blocks, the tower is visible from long distances.

 Shopping Experiences In Ikaria